amnesica/BelugaProject/INSTALL.md

     $ unzip BelugaProject.zip
     ```

-2. Configure the environment variables in the `.env` file.
+2. Rename the environment variables template file `.env.template` in `.env` and configure the environment variables in the `.env` file.
 You can use `nano` for editing the config file.
     ```
+    $ cp .env.template .env
     $ nano .env
     ```
     For further information on how to configure the `.env` file expand the following section